gflujan/lol-pro-wins-app/README.md

     b. [] Create routes and Axios calls to retrieve data from Riot Games API
     c. [] Aggregation of historical data pertaining to pro players on-stage, competitive play win rates
 3) Day Three
+    a. [] Build out sidebar to be used for selections entry
-    a. [] Build out data visualizations, structure for info & prettify it
+    b. [] Build out data visualizations, structure for info & prettify it
 4) Day Four
     a. [] Build minimap heatmap